Wiredcraft/test-devops/README.md

 ## Notes

 - This is for demostration perpose only and did not have any security related setups, DO NOT use it in production environment directly.
+- The example application is written in CoffeeScript and uses Mongodb as database

+# How things works

+The basic idea is simple: spawn docker instances with docker-compose and then generate nginx config and reload it.
+But in such case, a little downtime would be expected when scaling down the application, since configure generation is not realtime.

+Docker daemon was set to form a cluster for overlay networks, this will allow swarm to link instances among multiple hosts, not the downside would be the performance of VXLAN networks, but since this is only a demo evnvironment, this is OK

+Swarm is used to manage instances, swarm agent will register them self into etcd server and swarm manager can be notified for changes.

+Both etcd and consul is used for service discovery, but in fact, they do the same work.
+However I encountered some trouble to connect swarm with consul and docker daemon to etcd, so i used both of them.

+During I writing this, I found a interesting tool called interlock (https://github.com/ehazlett/interlock) which can be used for managing the load balancers. so I switch to this and found it worked very well.